-Watch the following video for an overview of Android App Bundles and Dynamic Delivery.
+Watch the following video for an overview of why you should upload your app using Android App Bundles.

 If you’re using Android Studio 3.2 or higher, most app projects require little effort to support Dynamic Delivery, and you can build an Android App Bundle in just a few clicks.
-However, adding dynamic feature modules is still in beta, and requires a little more effort and possibly refactoring your app.
+However, adding dynamic feature modules requires a little more effort and possibly refactoring your app.